krishaamer/green-filter-research/research/literature/fintech.md

 #### New Metrics {#new-metrics}

 Econometrics is the science and art of measuring the economy.
-There has been ongoing work to create improved metrics such as the the Sustainable Development Goals (SDGs), Human Development Index (HDI), Genuine Progress Indicator (GPI), Green GDP, Inclusive Wealth Index, and others (Anielski, 2001).
+There has been ongoing work to create improved metrics such as the the Sustainable Development Goals (SDGs), Human Development Index (HDI), Genuine Progress Indicator (GPI), Green GDP, Inclusive Wealth Index, and others (Anielski, 2001; Bleys and Whitby, 2015; Kovacic and Giampietro, 2015).

-The original creator of the Gross Domestic Product (GDP) metric Simon Kuznets said: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what.”
+The original creator of the Gross Domestic Product (GDP) metric in 1934 Simon Kuznets said: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what” (United States.
+Bureau of Foreign and Domestic Commerce, Seventy-Third Congress and Kuznets, Simon, 1934).
+GDP was the culmination of previous work by many authors, beginning with William Petty in the 17th century Rockoff (2020).
+This long journey underlines how any metric about a complex system such as the economy is a work in progress.

+-   Wellbeing Economy Alliance countries (New Zealand, Iceland, Finland, Scotland, Wales) as well as the EU and Canada, are looking for better metrics (Ellsmoor, 2019; David Suzuki Foundation, 2021; CEPR, 2022; Scottish Government, 2022; Wellbeing Economy Alliance, 2022).

+-   Buthan was the first to invent Gross National Happines

+-   Giacalone, Mattera and Nissi (2022) looks at wellbeing of Italian communities and proposes a new composite index.

 -   World Bank Changing the Wealth of Nations, comprehensive GDD+ metrics World Bank (2021)